 Ajax: Handsome mix roughly a year old.
 Big boy, weighing in at roughly 100 lbs.
 Typical No No Bad Dog.

 Kerry has been called to meet with and work with Ajax.
-Upon meeting Ajax, he immediately rushes up to Kerry, jumping on her before she’s even through the entranceway.
-Kerry, knowing full well she can’t Pilot a dog who doesn’t know her yet, simply pushes him off of her, stands up straight, and allows the dog to smell her until he’s a bit more comfortable with her presence.
-Now they are ready to begin the training session.
+Upon meeting Ajax, he immediately rushes up to Kerry, jumping on her before she’s even through the doorway.
+Kerry, knowing full well Piloting a dog who doesn’t know her yet is dangerous, as she's technically the intruder, so she simply pushes him off of her, stands up straight, doesn't look directly at the dog, and allows the dog to smell her until he’s a bit more comfortable with her presence.
+Now they are ready to safely begin the training session.

 Kerry begins to describe the things a dog needs: Piloting, Activity and Work, stressing the importance of each.
 They discuss Activity, and various ways to make sure Ajax is getting enough (hint: it doesn’t have to be walking non-stop), Kerry also addresses issues with Ajax being bored, meaning he needs more Work.
 Now they are ready to tackle the big problem: Piloting.